 To learn more about CyCognito’s platform and see it in action, explore our platform with a self-guided, interactive dashboard product tour.
 If you’d like to chat to an expert about external risks that might affect your organization, you can schedule a demo at https://www.cycognito.com/demo/.

-Download the report now to stay ahead of emerging threats and strengthen your organization’s security posture for 2024.
+The report is a must-read for understanding today’s external risks and how to prioritize them effectively.
+Download the report to stay ahead of emerging threats and strengthen your security posture for 2025.